bgd-labs/aave-address-book/README.md

 ### Generate files

 The library is generated based on the `scripts/generateAddresses.ts` and `scripts/generateABIs.ts` scripts.
-You can regenerate the files by running `yarn start`.
+You can regenerate the files by running `npm run start`.

 ### Dependencies